MicrosoftDocs/powerquery-docs/powerquery-docs/filter-values.md

 ### Auto filter

 The list in the sort and filter menu is called the *auto filter* list, which shows the unique values in your column.
 You can manually select or deselect which values to include in the list.
-Any selected values will be taken into consideration by the filter; any values that aren't selected will be ignored.<!--Edit okay?
-I don't know what "taken into consideration" means here.
-If you mean that the filter will operate only on the values with check marks, it seems misleading to say that the unselected values will be "filtered out."-->
+Any selected values will be taken into consideration by the filter; any values that aren't selected will be ignored.

 This auto filter section also has a search bar to help you find any values from your list.

 ![Auto filter list](images/me-filter-values-auto-filter-menu.png "Auto filter list")

 > [!NOTE]
 > When you load the auto filter list, only the top 1,000 distinct values in the column are loaded.
-If there are 1,000 or more<!--This is ambiguous; what happens if this first load is exactly 1,000?
-Should the previous sentence say "only the top 999 distinct values"?--> values in the column in Power Query Editor that you're filtering, a message will appear indicating that the list of values in the filter list might be incomplete, and the **Load more** link appears.
+If there are more than 1,000 distinct values in the column in the that you're filtering, a message will appear indicating that the list of values in the filter list might be incomplete, and the **Load more** link appears.
 Select the **Load more** link to load another 1,000 distinct values.
 >
 > * If exactly 1,000 distinct values are found again, the list is displayed with a message stating that the list might still be incomplete.
 > * If fewer than 1,000 distinct values are found, the full list of values is shown.

 ## Cell shortcut menu

 You can right-click a particular cell in a column to open the shortcut menu for that value.
-From the small filter icon<!--Should this be "Point to the small filter icon, and then select..."?-->, you can then select the filter option you want to use.
+Point to the small filter icon, and then select the filter option you want to use.

 ![Right-click to filter rows based on the contents of a cell](images/me-filter-values-right-click.png "Right-click to filter rows based on the contents of a cell")